top of page

 Slow removal:

 Just as you penetrated slowly, always remove the toy equally slowly.
-This is especially important if your partner had an intense or large orgasmic experience
+This is especially important if your partner had an intense or large orgasmic experience.
+Even if somebody calls red while receiving pegging, never rush and withdraw the dildo quickly.

 This might lead to increased discomfort, shock or even pain.
 Instead communicate with your partner, reassure them that you are stopping, and that you are slowly moving out.
 Encourage them to breathe deeply as you do so.